REST API Quick Start Guide

 • Edit /etc/default/slurmrestd or /etc/sysconfig/slurmrestd

-Add -u USERNAME and -g GROUPNAME to SLURMRESTD_OPTIONS
+Add -u slurmrestd and -g slurmrestd to SLURMRESTD_OPTIONS

 • Run systemctl edit slurmrestd to edit overrides for the service.